Don Hummer, Ph.D.

 Recent Book Chapters

-Hummer, D. (forthcoming).
-“Community Corrections in the Commonwealth of Pennsylvania in a post-COVID-19 era.”
-In Global Community Corrections Handbook, Ioan Durnescu, Faye S. Taxman, & James M. Byrne (eds.)
+Hummer, D. (2024).
+“Community Corrections in the Commonwealth of Pennsylvania.”
+Chapter 20 (pp. 421-441).
+In The Routledge Handbook on Global Community Corrections.
+Ioan Durnescu, James M. Byrne, Benjamin J. Mackey, & Faye S.Taxman, & (eds.)
 New York: Routledge, Taylor and Francis Group.

 Hummer, D. & Rebovich, D.J.
 (2023).
 “Identity Fraud and Financial Loss.”
-Chapter 2 (pp. 38-53) In Handbook on Crime and Technology, Don Hummer & James Byrne (eds.).
-Cheltenham, UK: Edward Elgar Publishing.
+Chapter 2 (pp. 38-53) in Handbook on Crime and Technology, Don Hummer & James Byrne (eds.).
+Cheltenham, Gloucestershire, UK: Edward Elgar Publishing.

 Byrne, J., Hummer, D., Rapisarda, S.S., & Kras, K.R.
 (2022).”The United States Government’s Response to COVID-19 Outbreaks in Federal, State, and Local Corrections Systems.”
-Chapter 45 (pp. 557-580) In The Impact of Coronavirus on Prison Conditions and Penal Policy, Frieder Dunkel, Stefan Harrendorf, and Dirk van Zyl Smit, (eds.).
+Chapter 45 (pp. 557-580) in The Impact of Coronavirus on Prison Conditions and Penal Policy, Frieder Dunkel, Stefan Harrendorf, and Dirk van Zyl Smit, (eds.).
 New York: Routledge, Taylor and Francis Group.

 Hummer, D. (2021).
-“Introduction to Surveillance, Technology, and Crime Control” Article 33 (pp. 291-298) In Society, Ethics, and the Law: A Reader, David Mackey and Kate Elvey (eds.).
+“Introduction to Surveillance, Technology, and Crime Control” Article 33 (pp. 291-298) in Society, Ethics, and the Law: A Reader, David Mackey and Kate Elvey (eds.).
 Burlington, MA: Jones & Bartlett Learning.

 Ph.D.
 Michigan State University